-DVD-R vs DVD+R and DVD-RW vs DVD+RW: Difference and Comparison
+DVD-R vs DVD+R & DVD-RW vs DVD+RW: What's the Difference

 First up, we should know the acronym "R" and "RW" after the hyphen.
 It can tell us what we can do with that type of disc.

-R: Recordable.
+R: Readable only.
 You can write once and read arbitrarily many times.
 Thus, "R" format discs are suited to applications such as non-volatile data storage, audio, or video.

 1. DVD+R VS DVD-R - Standard Differences

 DVD+R and DVD-R are developed and supported by different companies as shown below.

 - DVD-R was developed by Pioneer in 1997 and supported by Pioneer, Toshiba, Hitachi, and Panasonic.

 - DVD+R was developed by Philips and Sony in 2002 and supported by Sony, Philips, Hewlett-Packard, Ricoh, and Yamaha.